 Chicken Brine is the perfect way to add moisture and flavor to your roast chicken.
-Made with garlic, sage, peppercorns, apples, and onions.
+Made with garlic, sage, and other delicious flavors.

-Basic Chicken Brine is a classic way to make moist chicken with tons of flavor.
+Basic brine is a classic way to make moist chicken with tons of flavor.
 Say goodbye to dry chicken and tasteless chicken breasts!
-With a few ingredients, you can make a basic brine recipe to make the perfect chicken for your weeknight meal every time!
+With a few ingredients, you can make a basic brine recipe to make the perfect chicken for your weeknight meal every single time!

 Ingredients